Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Container Registry/Quay.md

 * **Robot Accounts** – Automated accounts used for CI/CD pipelines or other automated processes

-There are mainly 2 ways to configure Quay to suit your needs:

-##### 1. Every organization is created as a team with a single team inside that organization.

-The advantage of this approach is full isolation between teams: each team or project has its own organization, and other teams cannot see each other unless access is given.
-Since this setup is the most enclosed it reduces the risk of accidental access, since teams cannot se each other.

-##### 2. Have only one organization and create several teams within it.

-Having a single organization simplifies management, since there is only one organization to maintain.
-It also makes collaboration easier, as teams within the same organization can share repositories and resources easier.
+## Structuring Quay for Your Organization

+There are two primary approaches to structuring Quay, depending on the desired balance between isolation and collaboration:

+##### 1. One Organization per Team

+Each team or project is assigned its own dedicated organization, typically with a single team inside it.
+This model provides complete isolation of repositories and organizations.
+Teams cannot see each other’s repositories, teams, or organizations.

+2. One Central Organization with Multiple Teams

+A single organization is created, and multiple teams are defined within it.
+In this model, all teams are visible within the organization, but each team can have repositories that are completely isolated from other teams.
+Additionally, shared repositories can be defined to enable collaboration across

+If you want to configure Quay with organizations and teams, check out our [Managing Quay](./Managing%20Quay.md) guide.